runm717123/bios-ui/.github/instructions/base-instruction.instructions.md

 ---
 applyTo: '**'
 ---
-Coding standards, domain knowledge, and preferences that AI should follow.
+Response Format, Code Structure, Coding Standards and Preferences that AI should follow

 # Response Format
-- no need to include description , summary, or any additional text
+- no need to include description, summary, or any additional text
 - just display the code snippet, and display description only when asked
 - don't run pnpm dev commands
+- ignore the unit test until I explicitly ask for it

 # Code Structure
 this codebase is a monorepo, the code is organized into apps and packages: